Abronhill

 Abronhill (/eɪˈbrɒnhɪl/) is an area in the north-east of Cumbernauld, North Lanarkshire, Scotland.
 It extends 1 to 2 mi from Cumbernauld Town Centre.
 Abronhill was planned with its own shopping centre and has three primary schools, along with several churches.
 Abronhill has 41 streets.
-Abronhill, and particularly the now-demolished Abronhill High School, (shut down in 2014 with secondary pupils now attending Cumbernauld Academy), were used extensively as the filming location for Bill Forsyth's 1981 film Gregory's Girl and its sequel Gregory's Two Girls.
+Abronhill, and particularly the (now-demolished) Abronhill High School, (shut down in 2014 with secondary pupils now attending Cumbernauld Academy), were used extensively as the filming location for Bill Forsyth's 1981 film Gregory's Girl and its sequel Gregory's Two Girls.

-All of the roads in the older part of Abronhill were named after a tree for example Cedar Road or Oak Road.
+All of the roads in the older part of Abronhill were named after trees, for example Cedar Road, and Oak Road.
 This is in contrast to other parts of the New Town where historic local placenames or famous Scots or their art were incorporated into the street names.